zygotecnologia/guides/style/rspec/README.md

 ### Factories

-Use https://github.com/thoughtbot/factory_bot[Factory Bot] to create test data in integration tests.
+Use [Factory Bot](https://github.com/thoughtbot/factory_bot) to create test data in integration tests.
 You should very rarely have to use `ModelName.create` within an integration spec.
 Do *not* use fixtures as they are not nearly as maintainable as factories.